steveshogren/hugo-blog/content/post/purity-is-good-design.md

 Part 3 of the series [OO-Design](/categories/oo-design/)

-As we covered in the [previous post](/anemic-domain-model/), encapsulation makes code harder to test.
+As we covered in the previous post [Anemic Domain Models Are Healthy](/anemic-domain-model/), encapsulation makes code harder to test.
 Code that is harder to test, often gets tested less.

 Many books and blogs teach encapsulation as an important part of a good